DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 > **"We wanted a similar experience for our users.
 A user should be able to log in to the dashboard, write a small amount of node.js code that executes later during authorization transactions."**<br />
 > Eugenio Pace - Co-Founder, VP Customer Success

 Like Excel, we wanted to offer users a really simple experience for customizing our product through code.
 We believed a user should be able to write their logic in an editor, debug it in place and make it live in production, all without having to stand up a service.
-This differed from the prevalent approach at the time for dealing with customization through Webhooks, which were hosted by the user.
+This differed from the prevalent approach at the time for dealing with customization through webhooks, which were hosted by the user.

 We decided to go and implement an MVP of the concept using [node sandbox](https://www.npmjs.com/package/node-sandbox ).
-It was very similar to a CGI model; spinning up a separate node process, send the rule code to execute in it and collecting the result.
-Execution all happened one process per authorization transaction.
+It was very similar to a CGI model; spinning up a separate node process, sending the custom code to execute in it and collecting the result.
+Every custom code execution was using a dedicated system process, which was resource intensive.

 This implementation had some issues, primarily a lack of security.
 It was merely creating a process boundary between the core Auth0 stack and the customer's code.
 Node sandbox was primarily preventing well behaved, well-intentioned code from accidentally bringing down the authorization service or other sandboxed code.
 It was not preventing malicious code from accessing things it should not or corrupting the environment.